Antique Ice Skate Terms

 Spike- each individual saw-toothed edge projection at the toe end of the runner, either singularly or within a set of toe picks.

-Spike(d) Skate- translated from the Dutch, ‘prikschaatsen’, a runner with one (only) saw-tooth edge projecting from the toe of the runner to facilitate gripping the ice.
-Runners with a spike are the indirect forerunners of runners with toe picks.
+Spiked Skate- translated from the Dutch, ‘prikschaatsen’, an iron blade with a sharp spike close to the toe of the runner to facilitate gripping the ice.

 Spikes- two or three small spikes arranged across the platform in the ball of the foot area to prevent slippage of the front of the foot